You shouldn’t need to sacrifice comfort or empty your wallet to keep your house in a pleasant setting during hot days.

-Most households find using the thermostat at 72-73 degrees is ideal.
+Most households find using the thermostat at 72-73 degrees ideal.
 However, if there’s a sizeable difference between your interior and exterior temperatures, your electrical costs will be higher.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that appears too high, there are approaches you can keep your residence pleasant without having the air conditioner going frequently.

 Keeping windows and curtains closed during the day keeps cool air where it should be—within your home.
 Some window treatments, such as honeycomb shades or plantation shutters, are designed to provide added insulation and better energy efficiency.

 If you have ceiling fans in your home, the DOE says you can increase thermostat temps about 4 degrees hotter without giving up comfort.
 That’s because they freshen by a windchill effect.
 Since they cool people, not rooms, turn them off when you move from a room.

 If 78 degrees still feels too uncomfortable initially, try doing a test for approximately a week.
 Start by raising your setting to 78 degrees while you’re at your residence.
 Then, progressively decrease it while using the suggestions above.
 You might be astonished at how cool you feel at a hotter temperature setting.

 While away: 88 degrees.
 There’s no rationale for keeping the AC working all day while your home is unoccupied.
 Moving the temperature 7¬¬–10 degrees higher can save you anywhere from 5–15% on your AC expenses, according to the DOE.